neondatabase/website/content/docs/reference/compatibility.md

 You can use connection pooling in Neon to increase the number of supported connections.
 For more information, see [Connection pooling](/docs/connect/connection-pooling).
 </Admonition>

+## Postgres server logs

+Currently, Postgres server logs can only be accessed Neon Support team.
+Should you require information from the Postgres server logs for troubleshooting purposes, please contact [Neon Support](/docs/introduction/support).

 ## Unlogged tables

 Unlogged tables are maintained on Neon compute local storage.
 These tables do not survive compute restarts (including when a Neon compute instance is placed into an `Idle` state after a period of inactivity).
 This is unlike a standalone Postgres installation, where unlogged tables are only truncated in the event of abnormal process termination.
 Additionally, unlogged tables are limited by compute local storage size.